opentext/forms-sample-app/README.md

 ### Prerequisite

-We provide an example of a schema generator, which is software or a library that allows generating a Forms API compatible JSON schema from another model/data definition.
-This schema generator shows how to generate a schema from a Core Content Workspace Type JSON (you can export such a Workspace Type JSON from Core Content).
+As part of the Forms API product, we provide a schema generator library that allows generating a Forms API compatible JSON schema from another model/data definition.
+This schema generator allows generating a schema from a Core Content Workspace Type JSON (you can export such a Workspace Type JSON from Core Content).
 As a prerequisite for testing the schema generation from a Workspace Type Definition, the user should have their own Workspace Type Definition.
 Alternatively, they can also create their own Forms API JSON schema as explained [here](https://developer.opentext.com/services/products/forms-service/documentation/forms-javascript-api/3).

 ### Create a new form